Yap Yew Weng

-Yap Yew Weng is a Malaysian politician who has served as a Member of the Negeri Sembilan State Legislative Assembly (MLA) for Mambau since May 2013 and Nilai from 2008 to May 2013.
+Yap Yew Weng is a Malaysian politician who served as a Member of the Negeri Sembilan State Legislative Assembly (MLA) for Mambau from May 2013 to August 2026 and for Nilai from 2008 to May 2013.
+He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.